sami1328/SMT/README.md

 ## About The Project

-SQAL is a modern web application designed to streamline the management and evaluation of scout activities.
+SAQL is a modern web application designed to streamline the management and evaluation of scout activities.
 The platform facilitates interaction between administrators, clubs, and scouters, providing tools for assessment, reporting, and quality assurance.

 ## Key Features